 2. Do the bonus categories match your spending habits?

 A big sign-up bonus and lucrative side benefits can only get you so far.
-If your new card doesn’t match your spending habits, then you may have a tough time holding onto the card for more than a year.
+If your new card doesn’t match your spending habits, then you may have a tough time holding onto it for more than a year.

 For instance, if you’re looking for a card that rewards grocery spending, consider the Blue Cash Preferred® Card from American Express.
 If you also like going out to restaurants, maybe the American Express® Gold Card would suit you better.
 The right card for you should match your lifestyle.